momiji15/yearntolearn/library_research_workshops/QGIS/Intro_to_QGIS_Vector_Data/intro_to_qgis_vector_intro.md

 The final product will be a map that will the locations of schools in St. Louis City and of the student/teacher ratio by Census block group.
 You will be creating a map that is similar to this:
 ![](Pictures/stl_map.png)

+## Things to Do Before the Workshop
+You will need an [NHGIS](https://www.nhgis.org/) account access the data you need before the workshop.

 ## Difficulty Level
 This workshop is suitable those who have no experience or are novices in QGIS or any other GIS software.